LearnHyperapp/hyperapp-cypress-demo/README.md

 ## Tests

+Tests are using [start-server-and-test](https://github.com/bahmutov/start-server-and-test) utility to start webpack dev server, run Cypress then shutdown the server.

-To run tests in the interactive mode, start the server and then open Cypress
+To run tests in the interactive mode a single command starts the server and opens Cypress GUI

 ```
-npm start &
 npm test
 ```

-To run tests on CI we need to start the server, run the tests and then close everything.
-This can be done using [start-server-and-test](https://github.com/bahmutov/start-server-and-test) utility.
+To run tests on CI in non-interactive mode use the following command.

 ```
 npm run ci